hark130/Tong_Its/README.md

 * Not every meld-related method requires 'bool playOne' as a parameter

 ## Bugs
+- [X] If the AI is to use TIP methods (see: expose_a_meld), some of them will have to modified to take a parameter that silences printed output (see: bool silent)
 - [ ] Previous turn, exposed a meld of three queens, drew a queen, fourth queen didn't show up as a potential meld
 - [ ] Special meld no longer being printed with the section marker?
 2nd meld I exposed.
 It came from drawing from the discard.  (source of bug in discard algorithm?)
 - [ ] Game thinks drawing a sapaw from discard is "can not play"